abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 To maximize instruction throughput:

-- minimize low throughput arithmetic instructions
+- Minimize low throughput arithmetic instructions.
-- minimize divergent warps inflicted by control flow instructions
+- Minimize divergent warps inflicted by flow control instructions.
-- maximize instruction parallelism
+- Maximize instruction parallelism.

+These techniques are discussed in detail in the following sections.

 Arithmetic instructions
 -------------------------